 Review the information about taking a semester off on the CIS webpage and then contact the International Student Advisor, Matt Lane, at email@example.com to discuss your options.
 When you take a semester off, your SEVIS Record will be terminated.
 If you will be absent from the US for less than 5 months, you must apply to have your SEVIS Record Reactivated before you attempt to enter the US.
 If you are going to be absent from the US for more than 5 months, you will need to reapply to Truman.
 Once you are readmitted, we will issue you a new I-20 on a new SEVIS Record.
 If you have a valid visa, you can use it to reenter the US, but if not, you will need to pay a new SEVIS Fee.

 Can the CIS assist current international students abroad in communicating with their professors and academic departments?

 Students are required to communicate directly with their professors, advisors, and academic departments.
 If you have communication problems, International Student Advisor, Matt Lane (firstname.lastname@example.org), may be able to facilitate the communication.

 I am outside the US, and my US visa is expired.
 What should I do to get a new visa?

 Do you have a valid I-20 with an expiration date in the future?
 If so, use that I-20 to apply for a new visa at the US Embassy/Consulate nearest you.
 If your travel signature is more than 12 months old, contact us for a new I-20.
 The process for applying for a new visa is essentially the same as the initial application, although some posts are waiving the in-person interview.
 Go to the webpage for the US Embassy near you for their specific requirements for applying for a new visa.

 When is the last day I can change my class schedule?

-The last day to add or drop a course is Friday August 21, 2020.
-Review the Fall 2020 schedule change deadlines here.
+The last day to add or drop a course without being charged the $50.00 Add/Drop fee is Friday, August 27, 2021.
+Review the Fall 2021 schedule change deadlines here.